-Contractor warrants and represents that Contractor believes it will be able to satisfy its obligations under this Agreement, including achieving the recovery of sufficient quantities of Recyclable Materials for Creditable Recovery to satisfy the MSW Guaranteed Minimum Recycling Level and C&D Guaranteed Minimum Recycling Level requirements hereof, based on Contractor’s inspection of the character of the Municipal Solid Waste, Construction and Demolition Debris and Inert Material streams at the Substantial Completion of the Facility Expansion.
+Contractor warrants and represents that Contractor believes it will be able to satisfy its obligations under this Agreement, including achieving the recovery of sufficient quantities of Recyclable Materials for Creditable Recovery to satisfy the MSW Guaranteed Minimum Recycling Level and C&D Guaranteed Minimum Recycling Level requirements hereof, based on Contractor’s inspection of the character of the Municipal Solid Waste, and Construction and Demolition Debris streams.

-Contractor further represents and warrants that it has performed an independent analysis of the present Municipal Solid Waste, Construction and Demolition Debris and Inert Material streams received at the WPWMA Site, and based on such independent investigation believes it can achieve the MSW Guaranteed Minimum Recycling Level and C&D Guaranteed Minimum Recycling Level by recovering from each material category comprising the current Municipal Solid Waste, Construction and Demolition Debris and Inert Material streams the estimated percentage quantities shown in Exhibit J.
+Contractor further represents and warrants that it has performed an independent analysis of the present Municipal Solid Waste and Construction and Demolition Debris streams received at the WPWMA Site, and based on such independent investigation believes it can achieve the MSW Guaranteed Minimum Recycling Level and C&D Guaranteed Minimum Recycling Level by recovering from each material category comprising the current Municipal Solid Waste and Construction and Demolition Debris streams the estimated percentage quantities shown in Exhibit J.

 The MSW Guaranteed Minimum Recycling Level or C&D Guaranteed Minimum Recycling Level may be adjusted only where a new waste characterization study is conducted which shows that the Municipal Solid Waste stream and/or Construction and Demolition Debris stream delivered to the WPWMA Site has materially changed and that as a result thereof a different MSW Guaranteed Minimum Recycling Level or C&D Guaranteed Minimum Recycling Level should be imposed on Contractor.
 WPWMA shall conduct a waste characterization study if an SB 1383 waste composition or similar study is conducted by a Participating Agency which demonstrates a material change in that Participating Agency’s waste composition as determined by WPWMA in its reasonable discretion.
 WPWMA may conduct a waste characterization study if substantial information is provided demonstrating a material change in the waste composition as determined by WPWMA in its reasonable discretion.
 This is meant to cover significant changes made by Participating Agencies or haulers that materially change the waste stream.

 Contractor may also request new waste characterization studies if the WPWMA or one of the Participating Agencies proposes to implement a new Recycling program which may cause the composition of the Municipal Solid Waste or Construction and Demolition Debris delivered to the WPWMA Site to materially vary.
-If the WPWMA or one the Participating Agencies does, after the Effective Date of this Agreement, propose to implement a new Recycling program, then the WPWMA shall notify Contractor of the proposed new Recycling program and confer with Contractor over whether such new Recycling program may materially vary the composition of the Municipal Solid Waste or Construction and Demolition Debris delivered to the WPWMA Site.
+If the WPWMA or one the Participating Agencies does, after the Initial Commencement Date of this Agreement, propose to implement a new Recycling program, then the WPWMA shall notify Contractor of the proposed new Recycling program and confer with Contractor over whether such new Recycling program may materially vary the composition of the Municipal Solid Waste or Construction and Demolition Debris delivered to the WPWMA Site.

 If Contractor agrees that the new Recycling program should not cause a material variance in the composition of the Municipal Solid Waste or Construction and Demolition Debris being delivered to the WPWMA Site, then no waste characterization study shall be necessary and Contractor may not subsequently request any adjustment in the MSW Guaranteed Minimum Recycling Level or C&D Guaranteed Minimum Recycling Level based on the perceived effects of this Recycling program.